nhsconnect/Events-Management/pages/publication/publication_publish.md

 To send an event message to the National Events Management Service (NEMS) the publisher MUST:

-1. construct an event message which conforms to the [NEMS message architecture requirements](explore_event_header_information.html) within this specification.
+1. construct an event message which conforms to the [NEMS message architecture requirements](explore_event_header_information.html) and one of the [event message](overview_supported_events.html) specific population requirements pages.
 2. POST the event message to the National Events Management Service via the "$process-message" FHIR operation endpoint on the Spine

 ```http